susanodii/Glasp/Glasp.md

 ![](images/homePage.PNG)

-### FUNCTION OF DIFFRENT FEATURES ON GLASP HOME PAGE
+### FUNCTION OF DIFFERENT FEATURES ON GLASP HOME PAGE

-1.  **Your Topics** let you choose topics that interest you, examples of such topics are : Career, Productivity, UX, Life Lessons and the rest of them
+1.  **Your Topics** let you choose topics that interest you, examples of such topics are : Career, Productivity, UX, Life Lessons and so on.

 ![](images/your_topics.png)